mattnigh/PyFluff/README.md

 ## Disclaimer

 **This information is for educational purposes only.** By using this software, you agree to solely take risks for damaging your hardware.
-You may brick your Furby when interfacing with it in unwarranted ways and you will almost certainly void your warranty.
+You may brick your Furby when interfacing with it in unwarranted ways and you will almost certainly void any warranty you might have.

+Furby is a trademark of Hasbro.
+This project is not affiliated with Hasbro in ANY WAY.
+It is purely for educational purposes and to allow technically minded owners of Furby Connect edition toys to be able to control their devices over Bluetooth now that the manufacturer has removed support for the associated Bluetooth control application.
+The Furby Connect edition toy and associated sofwtare are no longer supported by Hasbro so please don't contact them for support with this project.
+All rights reserved to their respective owners.

+The project ONLY works with a Furby connection edition toy, and not the current retail Furby's available today.
+You'll need to own one of the older toys to be able to experiment (it's the one with LCD eyes) and sleeping mask.

+All reverse engineering of the Furby Connect edition Bluetooth protocol was done by the Bluefluff community.
+Please see the original Bluefluff project for more information https://github.com/Jeija/bluefluff on their amazing work.

+This project stands entirely on the shoulders of those diminutive giants.

 ## License

-MIT License - see LICENSE file for details
+MIT License - see the [LICENSE](LICENSE) file for details